JanTrueno/TRIMUI-Rumble-Wrapper/README.md

 # TRIMUI Rumble Wrapper
-SDL2 rumble wrapper that redirects haptic feedback to GPIO pin 227 on TRIMUI devices.
+SDL2 rumble wrapper that redirects haptic feedback to a GPIO pin.
 ## What it does
 Intercepts SDL2 rumble calls and triggers a GPIO pin instead of controller rumble.
 Should work with RetroArch, and any other SDL2 input application.